fitosegrera/accumulated-memory-landscapes/README.md

 ###Dependencies

-1.Requirements on the server side:
+1. Requirements on the server side:

 a) ImageMagick NEEDS to be installed on the server [INSTALLATION](https://help.ubuntu.com/community/ImageMagick)

 b) NodeJs and Npm [INSTALLATION](https://nodejs.org/en/)

 c) Google-Chrome or Firefox

 2. Processing 3.0 and processing-android mode [PROCESSING](https://processing.org/) Please foolow intructions to install Android Developer Tools at [Android Mode](https://github.com/processing/processing-android/wiki)